TristanSCHB/IOT_Platform/README.md

 sudo systemctl restart mosquitto
 ```

-🌐 Web Page
+### 🌐 Web Page

 You will find in the repository an example web page that was used for this project.

-You will also need to download the required JS files used by this web page.
+You will also need to download the JavaScript files required by this interface.

+The page displays real-time temperature and humidity data, along with two sections dedicated to viewing historical data for specific days.
+The interface also lists all recently triggered alarms and allows the conservator to reset them.
+A password is required for this action.
+By default, the password is joconde123.
+For security reasons, the system now verifies the SHA-256 hash of the password entered by the user and authorizes the reset only if the hash matches the stored value.